leo-areias/leo-areias/README.md

 # Hello, World! 👋

-I'm Leonardo, a passionate computer science student at [UniCEUB](https://www.uniceub.br/), on an exciting journey to unravel the wonders of technology.
+I'm Leonardo, a computer science student at [UniCEUB](https://www.uniceub.br/), on an exciting journey to unravel the wonders of technology.
 Currently immersed in the world of algorithms, data structures, and all things code.

 ## 💻 Studying Computer Science at UniCEUB